anishhguptaa/SyncMe/README.md

 5. Enter the file names in the cell under ***Getting output from Wav2Lip*** section and chose your Wav2Lip model.

 6. Run all the below cells till ***Adding audio to GAN output*** section.
-Youur video is downloaded!!
+Your video will be downloaded!

 7. Now clear the cache as per your choice.